 The communicator module and modem also included within the Neon remote terminal.
 The Communicator module manages the communications schedule and unloading of data to the Neon Server.
-The modem component can be either a cellular modem (4G, 3G or GSM), a satellite modem (Globalstar, Inmarsat or Iridium), or the Modem component can be replaced with WiFi and direct Ethernet interface, allowing connection to existing Ethernet networks.
+The modem component can be either a cellular modem (4G, 3G or GSM), a satellite modem (Globalstar, Inmarsat or Iridium), or the Modem component can be replaced with WiFi and a direct Ethernet interface, allowing connection to existing Ethernet networks.

 All Neon Remote Terminals include a time synchronisation system to make sure Neon Remote Terminals are synchronised with server time each time the neon remote Terminal communicates with the server.
-The Neon remote Terminals also have a lithium battery pack, which can power the system for extended periods if primary power is interrupted.
-Other accessories include Field Termination Strips & Enclosures, Liquid Crystal Displays and Low & High Resolution Cameras.
+The Neon Remote Terminals also have a lithium battery pack, which can power the system for extended periods if primary power is interrupted.
+Other accessories include Field Termination Strips & Enclosures, Liquid Crystal Displays and Low & High-Resolution Cameras.

 The same Neon Remote Terminal program (scheme) can be used on any Neon Remote Terminal independent of the type of transmission.
-Data logging functions such as sensor scaling, scan rate, log interval and event conditions can all be configured with the user friendly Unidata Version 4 Starlog data Logger Management Software.
+Data logging functions such as sensor scaling, scan rate, log interval and event conditions can all be configured with the user-friendly Unidata Version 4 Starlog Data Logger Management Software.
 An Instrument Library contains pre-defined setups for most common hydrology and meteorology instruments, and custom instruments can easily be added.

-The Neon remote Terminal can be re-programmed by authorized users from any internet access point and data transmission intervals, and other parameters, can easily be changed using a web browser.
+The Neon Remote Terminal can be re-programmed by authorized users from any internet access point and data transmission intervals, and other parameters can easily be changed using a web browser.
 Logged data such as water level, flow, temperature, pressure, wind speed etc. will be stored on the Neon Remote Terminal until it is successfully transmitted to and acknowledged by the Neon server.
 This system allows for local storage of data in the event the server or communications channel is unavailable.
 The system transmits any locally stored data when the server or communications channel is restored.